For assistance call us on: 0114 263 0330 Email us

 Surgery is performed to stop, or at very least alleviate, the symptoms associated with entropion and ectropion.

 There are several alternatives to be aware of.
 First, artificial tears and ointments can help safeguard the surface of your eye.
 If you are suffering from entropion, your surgeon may suggest that you use tape to ensure your lashes aren’t rubbing against your cornea, or they may tell you to wear specialist, soft contact lenses.
-A Botox injection can be administered into the eyelid muscle to restore it to its original position, while stitches can prevent the eyelid from turning in.
+An injection can be administered into the eyelid muscle to restore it to its original position, while stitches can prevent the eyelid from turning in.

 In most cases, patients are given local anaesthetic for the procedure.
 If the tissue has become slack in the eyelid, your doctor may choose to remove a small section of it.
 A skin graft may be used if tight skin or scar tissue is the cause of the problem.
 Depending on the nature of your condition, and if you are having both eyes operated on, the procedure can last anywhere from 30 minutes to 1 hour.